London Itinerary with Kids – The Perfect 3 Day Trip to London

 This post may contain affiliate links, which means I may earn a small commission if you click my link but does not change your price.
 See my affiliate policy here.

+(This post was updated April 2024.)
 London is one of the very best places to travel with children – there are so many fun things to do in London with kids!
 There is so much variety – everything from world-class museums to outdoor space to live theater, much of which is free.
 Planning a family trip to London?
 Keep scrolling down for our 3 Day London Itinerary with Kids!

 3 days in London with Family

-Planning vacations to London is easy with a good itinerary.
-We loved being in London with kids in the summer of 2018.
-If you wondering how many days in London with kids, we spent 6 glorious days barely scratching the surface of that incredible city.
+If you wondering how many days in London with kids, you could definitely spend a week in London or more and still barely scratch the surface of this incredible city.
 Still, three days is often the amount of time people have if they’re traveling through Europe, or want to venture out to other parts of the UK.
 So it’s a great starting point for seeing some highlights in our 3 day London family itinerary.

 Be sure to pick up an Oyster Card for public transportation – it works for the Tube as well as the bus.
 While the Tube is great for getting you longer distances, we loved taking the bus for short hops.
 It’s just so fun riding on the top deck!

-London with Kids Itinerary – 3 Days
+London with Kids Itinerary – 3 Days in London

 This post on visiting London with kids contains affiliate links, but all opinions are 100% my own.
 That means I earn a small commission if you purchase through my link, but doesn’t increase your price.
 Thank you for supporting this blog!